 This system has evolved over 16 years and there’s over a man-year of effort put into it.
 It’s not trivial.
 Initially, it was an OPS type system for hitting and pitching.
 Then fielding was incorporated.

-takes into account the fact that some players hit into many double
+into account the fact that some players hit into many double plays or that

-how often on average situations will occur and then measures the bases
+looks at how often on average situations will occur and then measures the

 In the system, a point is awarded for each base a runner is advanced.
 So reaching first on a walk, single, or E1 gets you 1 base.
 We then looked at average situations occuring to determine how many bases an outcome impacts.
 For example, a walk will move up any forced runner.
 We sum up the probability of each situation that advances a runner by the # of runners advancing.
 For example, a home run will advance all the base runners.
 As stated before, we assume bases empty occurs 49.2% of the time.
 A runner on first only occurs 22.2% of the time.
 A home run will give 3 points for any runner on first so we multiply the probability of this occuring by 3.
 We do this for all possible situations to come up with the total bases factor that is the heart of the rating system.

 One other note, the rating system is slightly different for hitters than pitchers.
 That's because a hitter's average situational occurance (number of runners on base) is independent of his card.
 Whereas, a pitcher's average situational occurance is dependent on his card.
 That is, a batter can't influence the outcome of the preceding batter, but a pitcher influences all outcomes as long as he's on the mound.

 Defensive ratings, speed, steal, wild pitch, passed balls, hold and balks are all taken into consideration by the ratings.

 How have your teams done?

 My partner (Wineman) and I have had 65 teams over 13 seasons.
 Our winning percentage is .533.
 This includes 34 teams in the very tough NLD live draft leagues.